Matrix Decomposition and Applications: Regularization: A Geometric Interpretation

-\paragraph{Sparsity} In rare cases, we want to find sparse solution $\bz$ such that $l(\bz)$ is minimized.
-Regularization to be constrained in $||\bz||_1 \leq C$ exists to this purpose where $||\cdot||_1$ is the $l_1$ norm of a vector or a matrix.
-Similar to the previous case, the $l_1$ constrained optimization pushes the gradient descent towards the border of the level of $||\bz||_1=C$.
-The situation in the 2-dimensional case is shown in Figure~\ref{fig:alsgd4}.
-In a high-dimensional case, many elements in $\bz$ will be pushed into the breakpoint of $||\bz||_1=C$ as shown in the right picture of Figure~\ref{fig:alsgd4}.
+\paragraph{Sparsity.} In certain scenarios, we seek to identify a sparse solution $\bz$ such that $l(\bz)$ is minimized.
+For example, in facial feature extraction, sparsity leads to more localized features, meaning that fewer features are used to reconstruct each input image.
+Regularization to be constrained in $\norm{\bz}_1 \leq C$ exists to this purpose, where $\norm{\cdot}_1$ denotes the $\ell_1$ norm of a vector or a matrix.
+Similar to the previous case, the $\ell_1$ constrained optimization pushes the gradient descent towards the border of the level set $\norm{\bz}_1=C$.
+The situation in the two-dimensional case is shown in Figure~\ref{fig:alsgd4}.
+In high-dimensional cases, many elements in $\bz$ will be driven towards the breakpoint of $\norm{\bz}_1=C$, promoting sparsity in the solution, as shown in the right image of Figure~\ref{fig:alsgd4}.